A

 Puppies

 Australian Retriever puppies will need to begin socialization and training within the first few months of their lives to adequately prepare them for adulthood.
 Classes and doggie daycare are excellent options for owners who lack the time and ability to take care of the puppies at all times by themselves.
 These dogs are generally good and quite easy to housetrain, but if you’re still struggling to break them of bad habits, then you might want to consider investing in a crate.
 Dogs seem to have a natural aversion to sullying their living quarters.
 In fact, a crate is a good option, in general, to give your dog a restful place and soothe its anxiety.
-But owners should not treat the crate as a punishment or prison.
+However, owners should not treat the crate as a punishment or prison.

 Australian Retrievers And Children